patglanz/cisco-spark-domoticz-integration/README.md

 Please note the triple slash: script:///

 Once done, hit the Test button and you should see a message in Spark.

+7. Now you can have domoticz send a notifications once a switch changes its status.
+Simply click on "Switches" in the main menu of the domoticz web ui, select a switch you want to receive notifications for, click on notifications and make sure that http is checked under "active systems".
+Edit your custom Message for on/off and you are done.

 # cisco-spark-domoticz-integration